quick2063706271/DonateNow/README.md

 ### 3. Route for Posts
 #### Create Post (POST)
 Request URL: http://localhost:6001/api/posts
-This route is for an user to create and publish a post after filling in all required fields of information on the DONATE NOW page.
+<br/>This route is for an user to create and publish a post after filling in all required fields of information on the DONATE NOW page.
 <br/>This route is expected to be sent a json file containing the new post's information when the user publishes the post, and store it in the Posts database:
 ```
 {